Absinthe Spoons and their usage

 Popularity of Absinthe Spoons

 Absinthe spoons existed as early as the 1840s.
 However, their extensive use came with the increase of Absinthe drinking in the last third of the nineteenth century.
-The spoons were made out of several materials, namely silver, copper, zinc and nickel alloys, nickel and aluminium.
+The spoons were made out of several materials, namely silver, copper, zinc and nickel alloys, nickel and aluminum.
 One very famous spoon of the late nineteenth century is the Eiffel Tower 1889 Absinthe Spoon.
 It is shaped like the Eiffel Tower and was made for the inauguration of the building in 1889.
-In our store you can buy an authentic reproduction of this famous spoon.Absinthe Spoon Eiffel Tower Paris 1889
+In our store you can buy an authentic reproduction of this famous spoon.

 Different designs of Absinthe Spoons

 Spoons are offered in different designs.
-Almost all of the spoon designs that we offer for sale at our online store are reproductions of antique originals.
+Almost all the spoon designs that we offer for sale at our online store are reproductions of antique originals.
 You can generally classify Absinthe spoons into the following categories:

 (1) Classic Absinthe spoons where the sugar is placed on the front,